st-tu-dresden/inloop/CONTRIBUTING.md

     use reStructured Text style comments.
 * HTML (Django templates):
   * Don't use XML style empty tags (good: `<br>`, bad: `<br />`).
-  * Use the [W3C Validator][w3c-validator] to verify that the output of processed templates is valid HTML5.
+  * Use the [W3C Nu validator][nu-validator] to verify that the output of processed templates is valid HTML5.
 * JavaScript:
   * Docstrings must follow the [JSDoc documentation specifications][jsdoc].

 ### Commit messages